Dog Bad Breath Deep Dive

 Call your vet as soon as possible if you notice any of the following:

-- Sometimes the best bad dog breath solutions start with a professional dental exam, especially if tartar is advanced.
+In some cases, the best solution for bad dog breath starts with a professional dental exam, especially when tartar buildup is advanced.

 Consistency > Perfection